Monument to Mosè Bianchi

 The Monument to Mosè Bianchi is a bronze statue of the painter Mosè Bianchi that stands on the Piazza di Pietro in Monza, region of Lombardy, Italy.

 History

 The sculptor Luigi Secchi, a close friend of the painter, was commissioned to create the monument, but only made the model.
 After the sculptor's death in 1921, thanks to a petition created by his student, Piero Da Verno, the statue was erected.
 The monument was unveiled on April 4, 1927.
-The statue depicts Bianchi, sitting with easel in one hand.
+The statue depicts Bianchi, sitting with a palette in one hand.